-Under the No Project/No Development Alternative, the proposed mixed-use development would not be constructed and the site would remain in its current vacant, graded condition.
+Under the No Project/No Development Alternative, the proposed mixed-use development would not be constructed, and the site would remain in its current vacant, graded condition.
 In addition, the proposed GPA, CPA, PPA, or Rezone would not occur.

-The No Project /No Development Alternative would eliminate all impacts resulting from the proposed project.
+The No Project/No Development Alternative would eliminate all impacts resulting from the proposed project.

-No Project/Development Under Existing Plans Alternative
+No Project/Development Under Existing Plans Alternative Employment Center Alternative

-The No Project/Development Under Existing Plans Alternative would involve developing the site under the current land use and zoning designations of the Community Plan, Precise Plan, and the Carmel Valley PDO.
+The No Project/Employment Center Alternative would involve developing the site under the current land use and zoning designations of the Community Plan, Precise Plan, and the Carmel Valley PDO.
 Per these plans, the site would be developed with Employment Center uses.
 Buildout under the existing zoning would allow for approximately 510,000 sf of corporate office uses and associated parking.
 Due to the size of development under this alternative compared to the size of the project site, it is assumed that parking would be provided with surface parking lots.
 The amount of earthwork, therefore, would be greatly reduced from the proposed project since subsurface parking would not be constructed.
-No GPA, CPA, PPA, or Rezone would be required under this alternative.
+No General Plan, Community Plan, or Precise Plan amendments or Rezone would be required under this alternative.

-The No Project/Development Under Existing Plans Alternative would result in fewer impacts compared to the proposed project.
-Specifically, this alternative would avoid two significant traffic impacts resulting from the proposed project and significant community character impacts.
-This alternative also would avoid potentially significant impacts under the proposed project related to on-site land use- noise compatibility, paleontological resources, and historical resources.
+The No Project/Employment Center Alternative would result in less impacts compared to the proposed project.
+Specifically, this alternative would avoid two significant traffic impacts resulting from the proposed project and significant neighborhood character impacts.
+This alternative also would avoid potentially significant impacts under the proposed project related to on-site land use - noise compatibility, paleontological resources, and historical resources.
 Impacts associated with biological resources, health and safety, and public utilities would be same as the proposed project.